-Chest x-rays can detect most lung cancers, but other additional imaging tests and biopsies are needed.
+Chest x-rays can detect most lung cancers, but other additional imaging tests and biopsies are needed to confirm the diagnosis.

-Surgery, chemotherapy, targeted agents, and radiation therapy may all be used to treat lung cancer.
+Surgery, chemotherapy, targeted agents, immunotherapy, and radiation therapy may all be used to treat lung cancer.

 There are two main categories of primary lung cancer:

-Non–small cell lung carcinoma: About 85 to 87% of lung cancers are in this category.
-This cancer grows more slowly than small cell lung carcinoma.
+Non–small cell lung cancer: About 85% of lung cancers are in this category.
+This cancer grows more slowly than small cell lung cancer.
 Nevertheless, by the time about 40% of people are diagnosed, the cancer has spread to other parts of the body outside of the chest.
-The most common types of non–small cell lung carcinoma are squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.
+The most common types of non–small cell lung cancer are squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.

-Small cell lung carcinoma: Sometimes called oat cell carcinoma, this cancer accounts for about 13 to 15% of all lung cancers.
+Small cell lung cancer: Sometimes called oat cell carcinoma, this cancer accounts for about 15% of all lung cancers.
 It is very aggressive and spreads quickly.
-By the time that most people are diagnosed, the cancer has metastasized to other parts of the body.
+By the time that most people are diagnosed, the cancer has spread to other parts of the body.

 Rare lung cancers include